 Etiquette and Regulations – Driving in Bogotá

 While driving, several Colombians do not go by the rule book.
 They will overtake on the wrong side, switch lanes without indicating, turn left or right from the middle lane cutting across a lane that has traffic going straight — just about everything that you would expect a decent driver not to do.
 I wonder if they think they are being extra smart drivers.
 They probably do.

 In most parts of the civilised world, if one is indicating that one is going to change lanes, the person behind you on that lane, will permit you to change lanes.
 It is part of driving regulations.
 Let alone driving regulations, it is part of civilised human behaviour.

-Here in the capital city of Bogotá, the person in the lane you want to move to, will speed up, as will every one else behind him, or her.
+Here in the capital city of Bogotá, the person in the lane you want to move to will speed up, as will everyone else behind him, or her.
 It is as if they are telling you, “I have to go first.
 You can change lanes when someone else lets you do that.”
 It is the cause of many accidents.
-Busses that will behave that way too.
-If your are driving in a car and want to change lanes, you will have to be very cautious.
+Busses will behave that way too.
+If you are driving in a car and want to change lanes, you will have to be very cautious.

 Talking about changing lanes, the average Colombian does not seem to know the real reason why indicator lights exist in a vehicle.
 They only use it when they want to break a rule.

 Another irritating local habit often displayed is weaving or switching lanes.
 If there is a Trancón (a Colombian term for a traffic jam), the situation gets worse.
 Many drivers will switch lanes just because they think the other lane is moving faster.
 They simply have to be in the lane that they perceive to be moving fastest.
 Quite often at the traffic lights that have changed to red, I see the same people who were crazy weavers, now by my side!
 They would have gained nothing by their weaving processes.